 The 5 secrets to task management to be more productive

-I’ve read about a million “productivity hack” articles to improve task management, trying to sift through the ridiculous (sleep without a pillow to get used to discomfort so you’ll be better conditioned for work) to the actually useful (keep reading) for managing tasks better.
+I’ve read about a million “productivity hack” articles on how to improve your task management, trying to sift through the ridiculous (sleep without a pillow to get used to discomfort so you’ll be better conditioned for work) to the actually useful (keep reading) for better managing tasks.

-Through tried and true practice, I’ve narrowed down five secrets I found extremely useful for managing my tasks better, feeling less pressured, and overall getting more done.
-None of these are too complicated or require a major life overhaul; these are positive changes you can make today.
+Through tried and tested techniques, I’ve narrowed down the five secrets I found extremely useful for managing my tasks better, feeling less pressured, and getting more done overall.
+None of these are too complicated or require a major life overhaul; these are small, positive changes you can make today.

-There’s a million articles out there suggesting you wake up at 5am and follow a determined schedule for productivity.
+There are a million articles out there suggesting you wake up at 5am and follow a predetermined schedule for increased productivity.
 None of these take into consideration your personal energy cycles or circumstances.
-If you don’t, you could be causing yourself a lot more frustration than necessary.
-You don’t need to “power through” and work harder all the time, you do need to learn to work smarter.
+And if you don’t, you could be causing yourself a lot more frustration than necessary.
+You don’t need to “power through” and work harder all the time, but you do need to learn to work smarter.
 A simple way to start is by noticing how you perform at different times throughout the day.

-For example, I know that I have a greater ability to focus on detail oriented and critical thinking activities like writing or mapping out a plan for a project earlier in the day.
-At night, when I’m a little more tired is better for reading or menial tasks.
+For example, I know that I have a greater ability to focus on detail-oriented and critical thinking activities – like writing or mapping out a plan for a project – earlier on in the day.
+At night, when I’m a little more tired, I’m better at reading or completing menial tasks.

-Next write down your tasks and organize them either into repetitive tasks or critical thinking, focused tasks.
+Next, write down your tasks and categorize them either as repetitive tasks or focused tasks that require critical thinking.
 Schedule your tasks for the appropriate times of day when you are in the best state of mind.
-Don’t try to follow the schedule of anyone else; their brain isn’t yours.
+Don’t try to follow anyone else’s schedule; their brain isn’t yours.

-One of my biggest productivity mistakes is thinking I’m superwoman and have the ability to finish things I know deep down will take me a good amount of time in “about 20 minutes”.
+One of my biggest productivity mistakes is thinking I’m superwoman and have the ability to finish things that, deep down, I know will take me a good amount of time… in “about 20 minutes”.
 If you’re someone who schedules your day, this can throw you off track quickly.

 I gave up on my unrealistic expectations.
-Instead of trying to estimate how long my tasks would take, I now just pick 3 – 4 important tasks per day to complete and schedule them in blocks of time that are sufficient but not absolute.
-This allows me to add some thinking time when I’m working on something more creative without feeling rushed and my work is generally better.
+Instead of trying to estimate how long my tasks take, I now just pick 3-4 important tasks per day to complete and schedule them in blocks of time that are sufficient but not absolute.
+This allows me to add in some thinking time to whatever I’m working on, especially if it’s something more creative.
+This helps me feel less rushed and produce better quality work.

-I know it’s cliche, but the Pomodoro technique is awesome for this.
-I will dedicate 2 or 3 25 minute periods to one of my tasks, depending on how much I need.
+I know it’s cliché, but the Pomodoro technique is awesome for this.
+I will dedicate 2 or 3 25-minute periods to one of my tasks, depending on how much time I need.
 It makes focusing and managing time on tasks too easy.

 No matter who you are, accountability is hard.
-It’s easy to let yourself slide on not getting a few things done.
+It’s easy to let yourself slide, and not get a few simple things done.
 You don’t need a life coach following your every move to improve at this.
-There’s something about the simple perceived idea of someone watching that helps increase motivation to get things done.
+There’s something about the simple notion of someone keeping an eye on you, that helps increase the motivation needed to get things done.
 You can do this a few different ways.
 With my team or a close friend, sharing my task list and calendar works well.
 An even easier example is simply texting someone what you plan on getting done.
 Once you’ve let your responsibilities out and in front of someone else, they’ll feel more concrete.
 You’ll feel like their deadlines rather than suggestions.
 And so the added pressure (the good kind) will come!
 There’s a boost when you force yourself to live up to your expectations in front of others.